 Here the breakdown of a marriage is opposed both because it has left the parish open to expense and on moral grounds.
-Indeed, numerous comments made by the parish clerks suggest that they were firmly among those contemporaries who linked disorder or instability within families and households with many of the social ills of the period.
-The nature of some of the local marriages was, for instance, a notable source of concern.
+Indeed, numerous comments made by the parish clerks suggest that they were firmly among those contemporaries who linked disorder or instability within families and households with the many social ills of the period.
+The nature of many of the marriages conducted in the parish was a notable source of concern.
 Commenting on the union of William Ley and Jane Arrooes, 'a Notorius Scould', in 1617, the clerk added caustically that 'this is hir 4th husband'.
-52 Then there were those who were all too ready to remarry, such as the perhaps appropriately named Marie Scarlett who 'continewed a widow ten weekes' and Thomas Grove, who 'continued a widower almost vi weekes'.
-53 The worst example, however, was that of 'John Collier ... who had Continewed a heavie widower the space of three whole weekes; did cheare uppe his spirite again, and was Maried to Agnes Swayne ... he would have bene maried soonener, but that he was loth to be at the charg of a license'.
-54 Some of the parish's unions were entirely inappropriate in the eyes of the clerks, such as the marriage of a boy of seventeen and girl of fourteen; 'A worthie Ancient Couple of young Fooles' wrote the clerk.
+Then there were those who were all too ready to remarry, such as the perhaps appropriately named Marie Scarlett who 'continewed a widow ten weekes' and Thomas Grove, who 'continued a widower almost vj weekes'.
+The worst example, however, was that of 'John Collier ... who had Continewed a heavie widower the space of three whole weekes; did cheare uppe his spirite again, and was Maried to Agnes

+Swayne ... he would have bene maried soonener, but that he was loth to be at the charg of a license'.
+Some of the parish's unions were entirely inappropriate in the eyes of the clerks, such as the marriage of a boy of seventeen and girl of fourteen; 'A worthie Ancient Couple of young Fooles' wrote the clerk.
 Others were clearly not the marrying kind; the marriage of Joane Wellar to William Dennis in 1619 prompted the remark that 'The Bride was a peece of Crackt Stuff'.
-55 Neither did the early modern equivalent of the shot-gun wedding escape the clerks' attention in recording St Botolph's baptisms.
+Neither did the early modern equivalent of the shot-gun wedding escape the clerks' attention in recording St Botolph's baptisms.
 Having noted on one occasion that 'The Couple were married 7 weeks & 3 days before this Christning', another carries the comment 'were married about xxij Dayes before'.
-56 And then there were simply those who weren't married at all, such as the long sick sailor the widow Joan Blonnstone 'kept at her howse and said he was her husband, but I have heard sence, it was not trewe'.
-57
+And then there were simply those who weren't married at all, such as the long sick sailor the widow Joan Blonnstone 'kept at her howse and said he was her husband, but I have heard sence, it was not trewe'.